-DOE anticipates making awards that will run from 24 months up to 60 months in length, comprised of one or more budget periods.
-Project continuation will be contingent upon several elements, including satisfactory performance and DOE's Go/No-Go decision.
-For a complete list and more information on the Go/No-Go review, see Section VI.B.xiii.
+EERE anticipates making awards that will run from 24 months up to 36 months in length, comprised of one or more budget periods.
+Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision review.
+For a complete list and more information on the Go/No-Go review see Section VI.B.xiv.